Children’s Surgical Hospital in Entebbe

 The Children’s Surgical Hospital is a project of medical, health, economic and environmental sustainability.

-The hospital is equipped with 2,500 solar panels, which will provide a portion of the electricity needed by the building, in order to reduce energy usage.
+The hospital is also equipped with 2,500 solar panels, which provide part of the electricity needed by the building, reducing energy costs.

-As in other EMERGENCY hospitals, there is a garden, with 350 trees.
-Green areas are an important part of patient recovery and healing, as recent international medical studies have shown.
+And, as in our other EMERGENCY hospitals, there is a garden, with 350 trees.
+Beautiful green spaces are an important part of patient recovery and healing.

 Support our idea of healthcare: free, high-quality, universal